crest-cassia/oacis_docker/README.md

 4. Stop the container

   - Run `exit` command in the container.
-  - You can see OACIS process is going to be stoped automatically and then you can see two questions about making backups of data in the container.
+  - You can see OACIS process is going to be stoped automatically.

 4. Restart a container for an existing project